What am I supposed to do with my life? How do you even find your life purpose?

 Your passion is what you love to do.
 Your purpose is your mission in life.

 Don’t get me wrong.
 I’m not saying you should not be passionate about your purpose.
-You need to be passionate about it if you’re gonna dedicate your life (or at least the next few years – hey, your purpose can change overtime) to it.
+You need to be passionate about it if you’re gonna dedicate your life (or at least the next few years – hey, the way you fulfil your purpose can change overtime) to it.

 But passion alone isn’t enough.
 You can be passionate about many things and still feel like your life has no purpose.